Matej-ch/react-small-projects/README.md

 ### Link
 @todo fix movement, and make sure link won't go behind borders

-@todo link on visible at beginning
+@todo link on visible at beginning FIXED

 @todo move an entire map, because map is bigger than screen